muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 **Enrollment count**

-* All users who are enrolled in the course are included.
-This means that in addition to students, all staff members and beta testers with privileged roles in the course are included.

 * Users are included in the count as of the date and time they enroll in a course.

-* Users who do not activate their accounts at registration are included.

 * Users who unenroll are excluded from the count as of the date and time they unenroll.